awsdocs/amazon-eks-user-guide/doc_source/pod-security-policy.md

     Ranges:                               <none>
 ```

+You can view the full YAML file for the `eks.privileged` Pod security policy, its cluster role, and cluster role binding in [Install or restore the default Pod security policy](#psp-install-or-restore-default)\.

 ## Delete the default Amazon EKS Pod security policy<a name="psp-delete-default"></a>

 If you create more restrictive policies for your Pods, then after doing so, you can delete the default Amazon EKS `eks.privileged` Pod security policy to enable your custom policies\.

 **Important**
-If you are using version `1.7.0` or later of the CNI plugin and you assign a custom Pod security policy to the `aws-node` Kubernetes service account used for the `aws-node` Pods deployed by the Daemonset, then the policy must have `NET_ADMIN` in its `allowedCapabilities` section along with `hostNetwork: true` and `privileged: true` in the policy’s `spec`\.
+If you are using version `1.7.0` or later of the CNI plugin and you assign a custom Pod security policy to the `aws-node` Kubernetes service account used for the `aws-node` Pods deployed by the Daemonset, then the policy must have `NET_ADMIN` in its `allowedCapabilities` section along with `hostNetwork: true` and `privileged: true` in the policy's `spec`\.

+**To delete the default Pod security policy**

+1. Create a file named *`privileged-podsecuritypolicy.yaml`* with the contents in the example file in [Install or restore the default Pod security policy](#psp-install-or-restore-default)\.

 1. Delete the YAML with the following command\.
 This deletes the default Pod security policy, the `ClusterRole`, and the `ClusterRoleBinding` associated with it\.